genebean/jekyll-beanbag/_drafts/editing-posts-on-ios.markdown

 	* seems to meet all editor requirements but no git integration
 * **Markdown Pro:**
 	* Free or one time $4.99 upgrade to unlock features
+	* Has a side-by-side view but not a view where markdown is automatically rendered.
 	* seemed okay but didn’t appear to support Medium or WordPress.
 Also doesn’t seem to have any git integration.
 * **TIG:**
 	* Free